apace7/local_volume_database/docs/source/usage.rst

 As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns.
 Other public tools such as  `adstex <https://github.com/yymao/adstex>`_ can be used to create bibtex files.

-Users of the LVDB are encouraged to cite the LVDB input of the objects studied in their analysis to give proper acknowledgment to the community.
+Users of the LVDB are encouraged to cite the LVDB input of the systems studied in their analysis to give proper acknowledgment to the community.

 If you use this in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the database paper (once it is written).
 An example in latex is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }}.